by on July 30, 2019 | Categories: Condo Advice and Tips

 Photo courtesy of by bruce mars via Pexels

-Do your due diligence.
-Research on investment down payment plans and the rental cost of the type of place you would like to lease.
+Research on investment down payment plans, usual rental agreements in the Philippines on the place you would like to lease.
 Just like budgeting, you have to be honest with how much you can afford to pay for a down payment; and because of that, it is important that you only look for and select a place that is within your budget.

 Photo courtesy of energepic.com via Pexels